Jauziyah/Jauziyah/README.md

 The name's Ghani, using express js as backend and vue as frontend. i do the backend my partner do the frontend.
-Used to make web with Codeigniter 4
+I also use Codeigniter 4 and very familiar with PHP and MySQL